-The school is registered as a data controller with the ICO as legally required.
+The school is registered as a data controller with the ICO, as legally required.
+Our ICO's registration reference is: Z1292305.

 5. Roles and responsibilities

 This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.